visit-dav/visit/src/doc/tutorials/VisIt_Basics.rst

    The Subset window

+6. Click on *domains* in the left most panel.

+  * This will expand the list of domains in the center panel.

-6. Turn off some domains and click *Apply*.
+7. Turn off some domains and click *Apply*.

   * You will see some of the domains disappear.
   * Subsetting works with any plot type.

-7. Turn all the domains back on.
+8. Turn all the domains back on.
+9. Click on *mat1* in the left most panel.

+  * This will expand the list of materials in the center panel.

-8. Turn off materials 1 and 3.
+10. Turn off materials 1 and 3.

   * You will see material 2 only, colored by domain.